PLAN YOUR ONE-DAY IN DUBAI ITINERARY

 Find out here, how best to spend one day in Dubai.
 Whether you are looking for things to do while on a one-day Dubai stopover or as part of a longer stay, you are sure to find experiences and places to visit that suit your itinerary.

-I lived in Dubai for a year and have also visited for a one-day layover in Dubai, whilst on a flight from Uzbekistan to Australia.
+I lived in Dubai for a year and have also stopped there for a one-day layover in Dubai, as well as on a long stopover between flights.

-As travellers, Shelley and I live on a tight budget and are always looking for free options of things to do.
-So we’ve also included lots here as well as paid options for you to consider.
+As travellers, Shelley and I live on a tight budget and are always looking for things to do for free.
+So we’ve also included lots here for your Dubai visit, as well as paid options.

-Planning your Dubai one-day itinerary or looking for things to do in this futuristic city, (the most famous of the seven emirates within the United Arab Emirates), will be made much easier by this article.
+The information you’ll find here will help in the planning of your one-day in Dubai itinerary and finding things to do in this futuristic city, (the most famous of the seven emirates within the United Arab Emirates).

-All of the activities we’ve suggested for one day in Dubai are within one hour drive of the Dubai International Airport.
+All of the Dubai activities we’ve suggested are within one hour drive of the Dubai International Airport.

 ONE DAY IN DUBAI: OVERVIEW